How to Get Meth Out Of Your System and Pass a Drug Test

-A saliva test is most of the time preferred in work places and drug treatment centres due to ease of collection and its non-invasive nature.
-It allows direct supervision and hence reduces chances of adulteration or substitution.
-The test checks for the drug rather than its metabolites.
+A saliva test is most of the time preferred in workplaces and drug treatment centers due to ease of collection and its non-invasive nature.
+It allows direct supervision and hence reduces chances of adulteration or substitution — the test checks for the drug rather than its metabolites.

 Meth can be detected in saliva within 5-10 minutes after use.
 It then stays within detectable levels for 1-3 days.
 Saliva is considered more acidic than blood and therefore contains higher concentrations.
 The concentration goes down if the saliva is stimulated.

 Meth is detectable in a hair test 7 days after use which is the time taken by ‘tainted’ hair to grow out of the scalp.
 The test can provide evidence for past drug use depending on the amount and length of hair used.
 A normal hair specimen of 1.5 inches detects up to 90 days after use.

 Blood will test positive for meth 2 hours after use.
 The levels stay within the cut off levels for 1-3 days after the last dose.
 It does not provide accuracy for past drug use.

 If you need to pass a urine test, here are two methods to do it:

 - Step By Step Guide To Diluting Urine for Drug Test: https://thcdetox.biz/blog/dilute-urine-pass-drug-test/